LCC ATTENDANCE POLICY

-In addition to meeting the learning outcomes of each course, students must meet the attendance requirements of 80% unless otherwise specified in the course outlines.
+In addition to meeting the learning outcomes of each course, students must meet the attendance requirements listed on the course outlines.
 If students are absent from class, they can request missed materials from their teacher upon their return.

-As per the course and program outlines, the minimum attendance requirements are as follows:
+The minimum attendance requirements are as follows:

-- For Co-op Diploma programs, students must fulfill the attendance requirements of their Career Diploma programs and at least 80% of their elective courses in addition to attending the Work component and post-work tutorial to receive a Co-op Diploma.
+d.
+For Co-op Diploma programs, you must fulfill the attendance requirements of your Career Diploma programs and at least 80% of your elective courses in addition to attending the Work component and post-work tutorial to receive a Co-op Diploma.

 Please check the course outlines for the requirements of each course.
 Students who do not meet the minimum attendance requirements listed above, and have not made alternative arrangements with their teacher, will not receive a Certificate of Achievement (for Certificate programs) or a Diploma (for Diploma programs).